Resongeo/CryptoPriceTracker/README.md

 # CryptoPriceTracker

 ## Build and run
-If you want to build the project yourself or modify it you need Node installed.
+If you want to build the project yourself or modify it you need Node to be installed.
 Clone repository into a directory.
 In the project directory install Electron:
 ```